 What is the basis of the Zepto grocery delivery business model?

-Dark shops have long been prevalent in Indian entertainment, despite the fact that the format has yet to be completely explored.
+Dark shops have long been prevalent in Indian entertainment, even though the format has yet to be completely explored.
 Because dark shop grocery delivery is more dependable, most delivery business services have extended to include it.

 A dark shop is a tiny warehouse located near a residential area.
 Consumers are not allowed to visit the area; instead, they must purchase items online and have them delivered to their homes.
 Zepto has entered a zone of possible competition, along with a couple of the largest delivery businesses, all competing for a piece of the pie.